QIWI-API/bill-payments-docs/bill-payments_en.html.md

 }
 ~~~

 After receiving inbound notification request, you should verify its signature and returns the JSON-response.
 The processing result code should be returned in response.

 <aside class="notice">
 Any response with HTTP status code other than 200 (OK) will be treated as a temporary merchant's service error.
-QIWI server repeates the notification request with increasing period within the next 24 hours.
+QIWI server repeats the notification request with increasing period within the next 24 hours.
 </aside>

 ### Headers